-We will not normally refuse permission, and will tell you about any terms and conditions that apply.
-We also reserve the right to refuse permission for some pets in certain locations, in particular flats that are accessed by a common stairwell.
+We will not normally refuse permission and we will tell you about any terms and conditions that apply.
+We also reserve the right to refuse permission for some pets.

 Tenants must not allow their pets to cause a nuisance to their neighbours or foul within the neighbourhood.
 Failure to adhere to this may result in permission to keep pets being revoked.